Introduction |

 Frank, Andrew K. Creeks & Southerners: Biculturalism on the Early American Frontier.
 Lincoln: University of Nebraska Press, 2005.
 A study of mixed Creek-European families and individuals during the pre-removal period, their accomodation to living between two cultures, and the response of the members of those cultures to them.
 Chapter 6 focuses on Tustunnuggee Hutkee (William McIntosh Jr.) and "the limits of dual identities".

-____.
-"A Peculiar Breed of Whites": Race, Culture and Identity in the Creek Confederacy.
+____. ""A Peculiar Breed of Whites": Race, Culture and Identity in the Creek Confederacy."
 Ph'D Dissertation, University of Florida, 1998.

 ____.
-"Rise and Fall of William McIntosh: Authority and Identity on the Early American Frontier."
+"Rise and Fall of William McInstosh: Authority and Identity on the Early American Frontier."
 Georgia Historical Quarterly, v.
-86, no. 1 (Spring 2002).
+86, no. 1 (Spring 2002) pp. 18-48.

 ____.
 "Taking the State Out: Seminoles and Creeks in Late Eighteenth-Century Florida."
 Florida Historical Quarterly, v.
 84, no. 1 (2005), pp. 10-27.